Private archery lessons

 - you have a unique schedule that does not allow you to attend our regular Saturday morning club group performance coaching sessions; or

 - you learn best when a teacher is dedicated to your use exclusively.

-A two hour first time lesson, including equipment rental, costs $20.
+A two hour first time lesson, including equipment rental, costs $30.
 Returning archers can get a group lesson, including equipment rental, for $20 as well.
 You must be fully vaccinated.
 We accept almost no reasons to not be vaccinated, but if you really think you’ve got a good reason, email firstname.lastname@example.org.

 If you want to check out a bow, arrows, and other gear from the club in order to be able to shoot at home or at other times besides our Saturday lesson time, you will need to buy a card redeemable for ten lessons, also known as a “ten lesson card”.

 Do not wear any dangling earrings or facial piercings.
 You will be using a bow and the bowstring will move very quickly across your body, catching anything in the way, so remove all facial jewelry before shooting.